How do siPOOLs increase specificity and efficiency of gene knock-down?

 We do NOT recommend deconvoluting a siPOOL as this would destroy the high specificity conferred by high complexity pooling.
 To further validate siPOOL results, we recommend using siPOOL-resistant rescue constructs.

 How are siPOOLs shipped?
 Are they stable at room temperature?

-siPOOLs are shipped freeze-dried in powder form.
-This makes them stable at room temperature until resuspension in nuclease-free water, which is provided. siPOOLs have been tested to be stable for at least two weeks at room temperature and at least a day at 50°C, hence shipment delays in warm climates should not adversely affect siPOOL activity.
+siPOOLs are shipped in supension (10 nM Tris ph 8.0). siPOOLs have been tested to be stable for atleast 4 weeks at room temperature (RT), 37 °C for 1 week and at 50 °C for 24h., hence shipment delays in warm climates should not adversely affect siPOOL activity.